 Today, the agricultural community faces the added challenge of adapting to a changing climate.
 We believe there are important opportunities to respond to that challenge – helping farmers plan agricultural drainage projects that are adapted and resilient to weather extremes, such as floods and droughts, while increasing productivity.

-The Water Security Agency and Saskatchewan Association of Watersheds are offering free two-day online workshops (approx. two hours per day) throughout 2021 called AgH2Onward.
-The workshops will provide an introduction to innovative agricultural water management solutions that will strengthen your farm and ranch operations.
+AgH2Onward is a free two-day online workshop (approx. two hours per day) offered throughout 2021.
+The workshop will provide an introduction to innovative agricultural water management solutions that will strengthen your farm and ranch operations.

 AgH2Onward consists of five modules that will introduce you to: